sez11a/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/defining-fragment-drop-zones.md

 ![Comparison between the drop zones layout in the Content Page Editor between Liferay DXP 7.3 and Liferay DXP 7.4+](./defining-fragment-drop-zones/images/03.png)

-The following code excerpt shows how to use the `dadta-lfr-drop-zone-id` attribute to identify drop zones within the Tabs Fragment:
+The following code excerpt shows how to use the `data-lfr-drop-zone-id` attribute to identify drop zones within the Tabs Fragment:

    ```html
       <div class="tab-panel">